datasektionen/budget/README.md

 ### Budget lines

 A budget line is the smallest part of a budget, belonging to a cost centre.
 It consists of an income and expenses and a name.
-If a budget line named 'Food' has an income of 100000 and an expense of 200000, it means that someone predicts to spend 2 000 kr on food and earn 1 000 kr.
+If a budget line named *Food* has an income of *100000* and an expense of *200000*, it means that someone predicts to spend 2 000 kr on food and earn 1 000 kr.

-Budget lines are valid between two dates, ```valid_from``` and ```valid_to```.
+Budget lines are valid between two dates, ```valid_from``` and ``valid_to```.